Education

 3. Appetite Signaling Pathways

 GLP-1 receptors in the hypothalamus and brainstem play a role in appetite suppression.
-GLP-1 analogs like tirzepatide and retatrutide are being studied for their effects on central appetite regulation and body weight control.
+GLP-1 analogs like tirzepatide and retatrutide are being studied for their effects on central appetite-related signaling pathways and energy balance in research settings.

 [Secher et al., 2014; Frias et al., 2021].